 When it comes to technology, we’re used to change.
 We expect – and even demand – regular updates, fresh features, and new releases.
 If it’s business software then these updates are even more important as they enable organizations to remain relevant.
 A company intranet must do the same — here’s how yours can.

-When developers constantly focus on – and chase – the ‘next Big Thing’, they can risk deviating from the original reason that tool exists in the first place.
-We can add as many bells and whistles as we like, but if the tool doesn’t perform its core job, it’s doomed to fail.
+When developers constantly chase the ‘next Big Thing’ they risk deviating from the original reason that a software tool exists in the first place.
+We can add as many bells and whistles as we like, but if the application doesn’t perform its core job, it’s doomed to fail.

-Here, we explore 9 things a company intranet must do in order to provide value to a business – and the features and functionality that support those goals.
+Here, we explore nine things a company intranet must do in order to provide value to a business – and the features and functionality that support those goals.

 1. Help get work done NOW

 In a recent customer survey, we looked at the reasons why people come to their company intranet.
-Reviewing feedback and data from the 1,000,000 users of our corporate intranet software, we’ve found 3 top reasons why users visit their intranet:
+Reviewing feedback and data from the 1,000,000 users of our corporate intranet software, we’ve found three top reasons why users visit their intranet: